What is DICER1 syndrome?

 - If the types of tumors match up with what might be observed in those with DICER1 syndrome.

-Doctors or genetic counselors who suspect DICER1 syndrome in a child or other family members will likely recommend genetic testing of DICER1.
+Health care providers or genetic counselors who suspect DICER1 syndrome in a child or other family members will likely recommend genetic testing of DICER1.

 - A blood sample is collected.